2qx/short-metadata-protocol/README.md

 Where the `bytecode` represents the VM op_code instructions to read the NFT commitment and push a set of values to the stack, and `field<#>`s are the corresponding field names for that data, descending down the stack.

-## Note for Contract issued Non-fungible Token Issuers
+## Note on Contract issued Non-fungible Tokens

 Token issuers, particularly contract issued NFTs, **SHOULD NOT** utilize this protocol to reiterate or restate the name or number in the NFT commitment.
 If the number of the NFT is in an immutable commitment, that sequential numeric data is sufficient to specify the NFT number and should not need to be duplicated in an op_return.